yassinebelmamoun/yassinebelmamoun.github.io/content/technical-debt-explained.md

 This is what we would call a deliberate debt in opposition to another form: non-deliberate technical debt.
 Deliberate debt happens when Technology and Business teams are aligned.
 The goal of the organization is to:

-- Deliver progress faster.
+- Deliver progress faster
-- Reach the product-market fit faster.
+- Reach the product-market fit faster

 While keepin in mind that the engineering team is accumulating technical debt that must be paid eventually.